History of the Atmos Clock and How it Works......

 In 1928 a Neuchatel engineer called Jean-Leon Reutter built a clock driven quite literally by air.
 But it took the Jaeger-LeCoultre workshop a few more years to convert this idea into a technical form that could be patented.
 And to perfect it to such a degree that the Atmos practically achieved perpetual motion.
 In 1936 production of the Atmos began.

-The technical principle is a beguiling one: inside a hermetically sealed capsule is a mixture of gas and liquid (ethyl chloride) which expands as the temperature rises and contracts as it falls, making the capsule move like a concertina.
-This motion constantly winds the mainspring, a variation in temperature of only one degree in the range between 15 and 30 degrees centigrade being sufficient for two days' operation.
+The technical principle is a beguiling one: inside a hermetically sealed capsule (Bellows) is a mixture of gas and liquid (ethyl chloride), a liquid that boils around room temperatures.
+As the temperature in a room rises the Ethyl Chloride boils and converts from a liquid to a gas.
+A gas takes up more volume than a liquid and so this conversion process expands the Bellows.
+As the room cools the opposite happens, the Ethyl Chloride condenses back from a gas to a liquid.
+The liquid requires less volume and so the Bellows contract.
+This constant expansion and contraction as temperature changes makes the Bellows move like a concertina.
+Instead of a traditional hand "winder" this natural motion constantly winds the mainspring.
+A variation in temperature of only one degree in the range between 15 and 30 degrees centigrade being sufficient for two days' of operation.

 All its other parts, too, are not only of the highest precision, but also practically wear-free.
-An Atmos can therefore expect to enjoy a service life of a good 600 years, although with today's air pollution a service is recommended about every twenty years.
+An Atmos can therefore expect to enjoy a life of a >500 years, although with today's air pollution a service is recommended about every twenty to thirty years.
+The mechanism is so precise, so delicate that atmospheric dirt slows its operation and can eventually lead to it stopping.

 Admirers of advanced technology, however, aren't the only ones who get their money's worth.
 Connoisseurs of elegant forms, precious materials and traditional craftsmanship, do so as well.
 Because every Atmos is still made entirely by hand; and with some models a single clock takes a whole month to produce.
 Not counting the five weeks of trial and adjustment that every Atmos has to undergo.